 Copyright © Nucleus Medical Media, Inc.

-You will be asked your symptoms and medical history.
+You will be asked your symptoms and health history.
 A physical exam will be done.
-Testicular torsion may be diagnosed during a physical exam.
+This is often enough to make the diagnosis.

-Emergency treatment may need to be started right away, without testing.
+Emergency treatment may need to be started right away before testing.
 The diagnosis will be confirmed during surgery.

-The goal of surgery is to restore blood flow, repair or remove any damaged tissue, and prevent further twisting.
-Surgical procedures include ONE of the following:
+Surgery will restore blood flow, repair or remove any damaged tissue, and prevent further twisting.
+It may be done with either:

-There are no current guidelines to prevent testicular torsion.
+There are no current methods to prevent this problem.